Middleware for CPS, IoT and Edge Computing

 Development of cyber-physical systems and software

-In this topic the team considers (i) model-based development and digital twins of cyber-physical systems, (ii) reliability of concurrent and parallel software, and (iii) security of IoT and edge devices.
+In this topic the team considers (i) AI at/for the edge, (ii) Model-based development of embedded software, (iii) security of IoT and edge devices and (iv) Concurrent and parallel software.

-One of the main areas of activity is the reliable development of concurrent and parallel software.
+Another main areas of activity is the reliable development of concurrent and parallel software.
 In parallel, the team is also addressing approaches and tools for the early analysis of software execution from models, allowing to reason on fulfilling non-functional properties of applications, such as time and energy.